-Given the road widths constraints on our campus, adding separated bike paths is not a simple matter of painting 5’ lines on our campus streets, and will involve degrees of construction.
+Given the road width constraints on our campus, adding separated bike paths is not a simple matter of painting 5’ lines on our campus streets, and will involve degrees of construction.
 This project will allow the campus to deliberately evaluate and plan for traffic and construction impacts and costs and adopt federal and state guidance and best practices.

 - Increase safety and reduce/eliminate conflict between modes

 - Greatest number of bicyclists/e-scooters and road users served

 - Evaluate Cost and environmental impact

 - Understand traffic circulation impacts (shuttle, bus, motorist, pedestrian activity, parking, and flow)